 - Aromatherapy, in case of certain other products

-but, not Australia!
+But, not Australia!

 So, what is the process for registering complementary medicines?

-What are the Complementary Medicines?
+What are the Complementary Medicines in Australia?

-As per TGA, Complementary Medicine means a therapeutic good consisting wholly or principally of one or more designated active ingredients, each of which has an established identity and traditional use.
+As per the TGA, Complementary Medicine means a therapeutic good consisting wholly or principally of one or more designated active ingredients, each of which has an established identity and traditional use.